julienherrero/awesome-list/README.md

 - [coil-kt/coil](https://github.com/coil-kt/coil) - Image loading for Android and Compose Multiplatform.
 - [colintheshots/MarkdownTwain](https://github.com/colintheshots/MarkdownTwain) - A Jetpack Compose UI library for editing Markdown content on Android, based on Markwon
 - [commandiron/CheckPack](https://github.com/commandiron/CheckPack) - CheckPack is a native android checklist app for those going on vacation, written in Kotlin using Jetpack Compose.
-- [composablehorizons/compose-unstyled](https://github.com/composablehorizons/compose-unstyled) - Compose Unstyled is a set of foundational components for building high-quality, accessible design systems in Compose Multiplatform.
+- [composablehorizons/compose-unstyled](https://github.com/composablehorizons/compose-unstyled) - Compose Unstyled is a set of foundational components for building high-quality, accessible design systems in Compose UI.
 - [cortinico/kotlin-android-template](https://github.com/cortinico/kotlin-android-template) - Android + Kotlin + Github Actions + ktlint + Detekt + Gradle Kotlin DSL + buildSrc = ❤️
 - [cortinico/ktfmt-gradle](https://github.com/cortinico/ktfmt-gradle) - A Gradle plugin to apply ktfmt to your builds, and reformat you Kotlin source code like a glimpse 🧹🐘
 - [cortinico/slidetoact](https://github.com/cortinico/slidetoact) - A simple 'Slide to Unlock' Material widget for Android, written in Kotlin 📱🎨🦄